-Advantage of Azure Data Azure Data Factory V2
+Advantage of Azure Data Factory V2

 Azure Data Factory (ADF) is the cloud based, serverless, scalable, highly available data integration service in Azure.
 Although ADF comes with many connectors out of the box, it was not enough to integrate with complex SAP data.
-The support for SAP data types was limited to dimensional data from BW and HANA, and ODATA endpoints which heavily depend on SAP NetWeaver Gateway ODATA configurations and development.
+The support for SAP data types is limited to dimensional data from BW and HANA, and ODATA endpoints which heavily depend on SAP NetWeaver Gateway ODATA configurations and development.

 Comparing to ADF V1, the ADF V2 is a big leap forward, with SSIS support through the Integration Runtime (IR) feature.
 Customers are now able to lift and shift SSIS packages from on-premise to Azure, to fully take advantage of both the Azure benefit and the powerful SSIS extraction, transformation, and loading capabilities.
-This is especially valuable to customers who already invested in SSIS.
+This is especially valuable to customers who have already invested in SSIS.
 It is also the enabler for the opportunity of direct integration with SAP complex data models without intermediate data staging hops.